A Low-Glycemic Foods List for Sugar Management

 These are the "anchors" of my diet.
 They provide bulk and fiber without the spike:

-• Leafy Greens: Spinach, Kale, and Collards (Essential for fiber).
+• Leafy Greens: Spinach, Kale, and Collards (essential for fiber).

 • Cruciferous: Broccoli, Cauliflower, and Brussels Sprouts.